-Those who wish to act as examiner, conciliator or receiver must request IFECOM to register them in the special registry maintained by IFECOM.
-It is unfortunate that the registry, especially for complex cases, has not been opened for the large accounting or insolvency advisory firms, but only to a limited number of individuals.
+Those who wish to act as examiner, conciliator or receiver must request IFECOM to register them in its special registry.
+It is unfortunate that the registry, especially for complex cases, is not available for the large accounting or insolvency advisory firms but only to a limited number of individuals.

 There are numerous restrictions prohibiting conflict-of-interest relationships.
 The appointment procedure is supposedly based on a random, electronic selection from the classes and ranges of experience pertaining to the experts registered with IFECOM, which vary in accordance with the complexity and asset size of the business enterprise.

 It is relevant to note that a qualified majority of creditors may replace or appoint a professional as conciliator or receiver even if the professional is not registered with IFECOM.
-In cases involving the insolvency of a company operating under a federal concession, the conciliator may be appointed at the request of the corresponding authority, such as the Ministry of Communications regarding corporations in the telecommunications industry, as was the case with the successful restructurings of Satelites Mexicanos SA de CV.
+In cases involving the insolvency of a company operating under a federal concession, the conciliator may be appointed at the request of the corresponding authority, such as the Ministry of Communications regarding corporations in the telecommunications industry.
 In pre-arranged filings, the debtor and a majority of creditors supporting the pre-pack plan may appoint a conciliator who is not registered with the IFECOM.
 In both exceptions, the conciliator may be a firm or corporate entity.

-Insolvency proceedings of two or more related entities are not joined, although controlling and controlled companies' proceedings will be joined, but will be handled in separate records.
+Insolvency proceedings of two or more related entities are not joined, although controlling and controlled companies' proceedings will be joined but will be handled in separate records.
 A petition must be filed individually by each group member.
-The 2014 amendments introduced provisions to allow for joint petition by multiple group members.
-This technique was efficiently applied in the Empresas ICA case.
+The 2014 amendments introduced provisions to allow for a joint petition by multiple group members.
+This technique was applied efficiently in the Empresas ICA case.
 Mexican courts do not, however, recognise substantive consolidation.

 Identification of creditors and declaration of insolvency

-The debtor that requests a judgment of declaration of concurso mercantil must furnish detailed lists of creditors and debtors, with a description of the nature of the debts.
-The amendments of 2014 introduced several relevant additions to the petition request: a copy of the corporate resolutions that approved the filing (requiring 'undoubtable shareholder approval'), a proposed reorganisation plan and an enterprise conservation plan, which were intended to include DIP financing terms, to the extent available.
+A debtor that requests a judgment of declaration of concurso mercantil must furnish detailed lists of creditors and debtors, with a description of the nature of the debts.
+The amendments of 2014 introduced several relevant additions to the petition request, including a copy of the corporate resolutions that approved the filing (requiring 'undoubtable shareholder approval'), a proposed reorganisation plan and an enterprise conservation plan, which were intended to include DIP financing terms, to the extent available.

 - an order to IFECOM to appoint a conciliator;